The Adventures of Huck Finn (1993 film): Plot

-Huckleberry Finn is a half-literate son of Pap Finn, a drunk.
-One night, his father arrives, and Huck is taken away from his foster family to his father's home.
-Jealous of Huck's money being kept away, he attacks Huck, but eventually passes out from exhaustion.
+Huckleberry Finn is a half-literate son of Pap Finn, an abusive drunk.
+One night, his father arrives and takes Huck from his foster family.
+Jealous of Huck's money being kept away, Pap attacks Huck, but eventually passes out from exhaustion.

 Huck fakes his own death and runs away.
-He is accompanied by Jim, a slave who worked for Huck's foster family, and escaped the family after a slave trader offered to buy him.
+He is accompanied by Jim, a slave who worked for Huck's foster family and escaped after a slave trader offered to buy him.
 The duo follow the Mississippi River to Cairo, Illinois, so Jim can escape to freedom without being arrested.

 They come across a wanted poster for Jim, falsely saying that he murdered Huck.
-Jim and Huck come across a sinking barge one night, and Jim notices Huck's father's corpse on the ship.
-Huck notices two robbers leaving one to drown in a room as the water comes crashing through.
-Huck and Jim's canoe sinks, but they steal the robber's raft, as the barge completely sinks underwater.
+Jim and Huck find a sinking barge one night, and Jim notices Huck's father dead on the ship.
+Huck notices two robbers leaving another to drown in a room as the water comes crashing through.
+Huck and Jim's canoe sinks, but they steal the robbers' raft as the barge completely sinks underwater.

 The raft is later struck by a steamboat, and Huck is at first captured by a few men, then taken to the home of the Graingerford family.
 Huck lies about his life to the Graingerfords to avoid suspicion.
 The Graingerfords are in a feud with another family, the Shepherdsons.
-Huck even befriends Billy Graingerford, the Graingerford patriarch's son, but is horrified that Jim has been found by the family and has become a slave.
+Huck even befriends Billy Graingerford, the Graingerford patriarch's son, but is horrified that Jim has been found by the family and become a slave again.
 Billy's older sister Sophie runs away to marry a Shepherdson, thus a short firefight happens, killing all the male Graingerfords, including Billy.